Tables and Arrays

 examples

-to demonstrate faster data retrieval using tables versus arrays faster
+to demonstrate faster data retrieval using tables versus arrays Arrays have their own purpose and aren’t inherently bad; they just have different use cases

 than arrays for data lookups because they use a hash map internally, providing constant time lookups, making them much more efficient